Understanding The Different Types of Love: Exploring Love’s Complexity

 Storge Love: The Familial Love

-Philia Love: The Friendship Love
+Philia Love: The Love of Friendship

 Agape Love: The Selfless Love